The Final Four 2016

 If you just want tickets to the two semifinal games, those will run you an average of $422 right now, with the cheapest tickets going for around $225.
 If you're wondering why this session costs more than the National Championship Game, keep in mind that the semifinals includes tickets to two games.

 Historical Ticket Prices

-The culmination of weeks of March Madness begins on April 4 with the Final Four.
-The two national championship semifinal games will be played in Lucas Oil Stadium in Indianapolis.
+The culmination of weeks of March Madness begins on April 2 with the Final Four.
+The two national championship semifinal games will be played in NRG Stadium in Houston.
 Which teams will get the chance to play is anyone's guess, so fans tend to wait until the Regional Championships have concluded before making the investment.
-A ticket to see both Final Four games last year cost an average of $608 on the secondary market.
+A ticket to see both of last year's Final Four games cost an average of $897.
+A ticket to see both Final Four games in 2014 cost an average of $608 on the secondary market.
 The 2013 Final Four was the most expensive since SeatGeek started collecting data on the tournament; that year fans paid an average of $743 to see Michigan beat Syracuse and Wichita State lose to Louisville.
 Three of the biggest programs in college basketball and an amazing Cinderella story in Wichita State contributed to making 2013 such an outlier.
 Conversely, the 2012 Final Four was the least expensive Final Four matchup in the past five years where fans paid just $358 on average to see both games.
 Because Kentucky and Louisville play each other every year, fans were not excited to see their matchup in the Final Four.
 As a general guideline, Final Four Tickets will be the most expensive when historically dominant teams make the semifinals while upsets by mid-tier competitors tend to deflate ticket prices.